luiscielak/EmpathyTotems/emto-doc/partials/product.md

 **Story**

-The character is involved in his every-day routine.
+Javier is involved in his every-day routine.
 Everything looks like any other day.
 Constant interruptions.
 Lack of focus.
 Increasing stress levels.

 As the high stress levels are about to overcome the protagonist, he finds a solution to his every-day problems.
 A device that will allow him to visually display his current emotional state communicating it to the ones near him.
 Allowing him to broadcast a 'free-to-chat' or a 'do-not-disturb' signal.